justinhartman/docker-cakephp3.6-php7-mysql-apache2/README.md

 - Email transport
 - Database connection
 - Logging options
-- Session and Error level configuration
+- Session and Error level handling

 ## Accessing the Databases

-The container comes with MySQL pre-installed and during the Docker creation, two databases are installed for both production and any unit tests you need to run.
+The containers come with MySQL pre-installed.
+During the Docker creation, two databases are installed for both production and any unit tests you need to run.

-These are:

 ### Production Database